mekowalski/react-seasons-app/NOTES.md

 1. Have Latitude - No errorMessage ---> Show Latitude
 2. No Latitude - Show errorMessage ---> Show Error
 3. No Latitude - No errorMessage ---> Show 'loading'

+## Get Back on Track
+- Component SeasonContent is already created
+[] Import SeasonContent
+[] Not show latitude but show current season(summer or winter)